Mitigating Hallucination on Hallucination in RAG via Ensemble Voting: Related Work

 \subsection{Limitations of Standard RAG}

 LLMs have demonstrated remarkable success across a wide range of tasks \cite{achiam2023gpt, touvron2023llama}.
 However, they are prone to hallucinations, particularly when handling queries beyond their training data \cite{ji2023survey, huang2024survey}.
 To mitigate this issue, Retrieval-Augmented Generation (RAG) enhances LLMs by incorporating external knowledge retrieval into the response generation process \cite{gao2023retrieval}.
 The most straightforward approach involves using the initial input as a query to retrieve information from an external corpus \cite{guu2020retrieval, lewis2020retrieval, izacard-grave-2021-leveraging, izacard2022few, shi-etal-2024-replug}.
 However, this standard RAG pipeline, which relies on a single query and a single generation pass, has key weaknesses.
-As noted in \cite{drag}, this process is vulnerable to "Hallucination on Hallucination": \textbf{Retrieval Failure:} A single-pass retrieval based solely on the initial input may fail to retrieve essential knowledge or may fetch biased, irrelevant information, leading to a flawed context. \textbf{Generation Failure:} Even if the correct information is retrieved, it is often mixed with noise.
-A single generation pass may be influenced by this noise, leading to an incorrect answer.
-While methods like iterative retrieval \cite{trivedi2023interleaving, shao2023enhancing} and self-reflection \cite{asai2023self} exist, these approaches still rely on a single-agent reasoning process, which can be susceptible to its own inherent biases and failure modes \cite{wei2008fusing}.
+As noted in \cite{drag}, this process is vulnerable to ``Hallucination on Hallucination'': \textbf{Retrieval Failure:} A single-pass retrieval based solely on the initial input may fail to retrieve essential knowledge or may fetch biased, irrelevant information, leading to a flawed context. \textbf{Generation Failure:} Even if the correct information is retrieved, it is often mixed with noise.
+A single generation pass may be influenced by this noise, leading to an incorrect answer. \textbf{Such reliability issues are further compounded by the lack of transparency in how LLMs process retrieved evidence, necessitating a deeper exploration of explainable AI to trace and correct these factual deviations \cite{palikhe2025towards}.} While methods like iterative retrieval \cite{trivedi2023interleaving, shao2023enhancing} and self-reflection \cite{asai2023self} exist, these approaches still rely on a single-agent reasoning process, which can be susceptible to its own inherent biases and failure modes \cite{wei2008fusing}. \textbf{This challenge of managing specific agent biases is also observed in the context of selective forgetting, where maintaining a model's reliability requires a precise balance between retained and discarded information \cite{yu2025forgetme}.}